-Patient experience is at the core of who every healthcare provider is and what they do, and it is essential for offering quality care and making patients happy through positive experiences.
+Patient experience is at the core of your healthcare brand and the service you provide.
+It is essential for offering quality care and making patients happy through positive experiences.
 The patient experience isn’t as simple as having courteous staff or a comfortable waiting room.
-While those are important aspects, improving patient experience is dependent on every aspect from web to billing.
+While those are important, improving patient experience needs to encompass everything from your website to the billing process.

-The third and, perhaps, most important solution reducing wait times is to make timeliness part of your healthcare team’s culture.
-Your entire team should be focused on finding ways to be more efficient in their work, that way solutions can be implemented that better serve your patients by respecting their time.
+- The third and, perhaps, most important way to reduce wait times is to make timeliness part of your healthcare team’s culture.
+Your entire team should be focused on finding ways to be more efficient in their work.
+That way solutions can be implemented that better serve your patients by respecting their time.

 The second common patient complaint is feeling misunderstood and unheard.
 Just as they want their time to be valued by their care providers, patients want to feel respected and understood.
 Misunderstanding patients is not conducive to providing quality care, so providers should practice active listening skills.

 Physicians, as well as all other staff members of a healthcare facility, should be encouraged to: